NickAger/nickager.github.io/_drafts/functional-programming-vs-oo.md

 * The flip side is that on the behaviour side, if in the alegbraic data types case I want to add a new function its easy - I add a new function - in the OO design
 * I'd have to add the new method to each of the subclasses and the base class. ala "expression problem"
 * The functional approach is great if you have a fix set of options and you want to add new behaviour easily.
-The OO - inheritence - model is great if you want to have an unlimited set of choices (you don't know what the choices are in advance) and you don't mind making it hard to chance the behviour.
+The OO - inheritence - model is great if you want to have an unlimited set of choices (you don't know what the choices are in advance) and you don't mind making it hard to change the behviour.
 * In OO model changing the behaviour breaks things / in the functional model changing the choices breaks things.
 * In most real domains - eg payment methods, adding a new payment method shouldn't be as simple as adding a new class, rather you'd want your code to break eg how do I do refunds, how do I report payments etc. eg in the functional model when you change the choices all your code will break - but often that is a good thing